 Business credit and personal credit aren’t the same.
+They are separate financial products, and spending on one of them won’t impact the credit limit on the other.
 But as mentioned earlier, your personal credit score profile could be impacted by business credit accounts if the lender or creditor also reports account activity to the consumer credit bureaus or if the accounts become delinquent.

 Can a Business Debt Affect Your Personal Credit?

 Business debt can affect your personal credit if the lender or creditor reports account activity to the credit bureaus.
 For example, if you rack up too much debt on your small business credit card and fall behind on payments, you can have a more difficult time qualifying for mortgages, auto loans, and personal loans with competitive rates and terms.

 Does Having a Company Credit Card Affect Your Personal Credit?

 If you’re an employee, a company credit card can affect your personal credit rating if you’re listed as an authorized user on the account.
 Authorized users benefit from on-time payments but can lose points on their credit scores due to late payments and a high credit utilization ratio.
 However, this typically isn’t the case for corporate credit cardholders, even if the credit card company checks your credit profile before issuing a card to you.

 How Business Credit Cards May Affect Personal Credit

 Even though many business owners keep their personal and business finances separate, some overlap exists.
 It’s best to minimize this overlap, but a business credit card can affect your personal credit.
 It’s a good tradeoff due to the perks a business card provides, but it’s important to know how they work.
 Business credit cards could impact your personal credit for these reasons.

 Initial Credit Inquiry When You Apply